 Why is mental training so important?

-“During training everyone focuses 90 percent on the physical side and 10 percent on the mental side, while during the competition it is the mind that governs 90 percent, because at the master level physically not much different us” – Elka Graham
+“During training, everyone concentrates 90 percent on the physical side and 10 percent on the mental side, while during the competition it is the mind that governs 90 percent, because at the master level physically not much different” – Elka Graham

 Increasingly, athletes also include mental training in their sports training.
 In professional sport, four spheres are distinguished, which are worked to achieve the level of maximum achievements of the player.
 These are the physical, technical, tactical and psychological spheres.
 At the master level, differences in training in the first spheres are now virtually unnoticeable, and mental preparation often determines victory.